-In addition to these two sites, we recommend that you prepare a Personalized Study Abroad Handbook.
-The guidelines can be found at http://www.isep.org/students/Placed/student_handbook2d.asp.
+In addition to these three sites, we recommend that you prepare a Personalized Study Abroad Handbook.
+The guidelines can be found at https://www.isep.org/students/Placed/student_handbook2d.asp.
 Although this was developed for the International Student Exchange Program, it can be easily adapted.

 A visa is permission for you to enter a country for a specific purpose such as study.
 You may not need a visa for a short-term program where you can enter as a temporary visitor, but you will always need either a visa or a residence permit to study in a country for a longer period such as a semester.
 Your program will supply additional information.
 Please note that you must have a passport before you can obtain a visa so it is important to apply for one immediately.